Table of Contents

 Case Study: The Amazing Earning Power of SEO

-You can also use this medium to cover a wide-range of topics beyond the most obvious keywords used by personal injury attorneys.
+You can also use this medium to cover a wide range of topics beyond the most obvious keywords used by personal injury attorneys.
 And with the huge ROI potential of many personal injury cases, you only need a couple of big wins to make it all worthwhile.
-We’re going to look at Conosocienti & Ledbetter who were able to secure a big payday from a single case.
+We’re going to look at Conosocienti & Ledbetter, who were able to secure a big payday from a single case.

-Local SEO for Personal Injury Law Firms
+Local SEO for a Personal Injury Law Firm

-Since you’re competing against PI lawyers and law firms in your state, you need to set up shop using Google My Business.
-By claiming your GMB account, you take control of your local search presence.
-From here, you can do the following:
+Since you’re competing against nearby PI lawyers and law firms, you need to set up a shop using Google Business Profile (previously Google My Business).
+By claiming your GBP account, you take control of your local SEO search presence.

-- Set up your business NAP (name, address, phone number)
+Set up your business NAP (name, address, phone number)

-- List down the different practice areas you or your firm is offering
+List the practice areas your firm covers

-- Collect and respond to customer reviews
+Collect and respond to customer online reviews

-Also known as the pay-per-click (ppc) campaign, you must bid for keywords that you want your ad to appear on Google search.
+Also known as a pay-per-click or PPC ad campaign, with this strategy, you must bid on the keywords for which you want your ad to appear on Google search.
 Each keyword corresponds to a particular amount when users click on it.
 For instance, if the keyword bid costs $1, then you pay Google $1 per click.
-Current click costs on Google are OUTRAGEOUS.

 Case Study: Negatives are Your Best Friend